rhel-labs/instruqt/tuned/04-activate-tuned/assignment.md

 timelimit: 1
 ---

-Let's run `tuned-adm list` to confirm our new `mssql-multi` profile shows up
+Run `tuned-adm list` to confirm our new `mssql-multi` profile shows up

 ```bash